Wildlife at Attingham

 The Attingham Estate is home to many creatures great and small.
 From the tiny saproxylic insects to the herd of fallow deer - find out more about the wildlife that have made their home at Attingham.

 Wood and water

-Take a walk through some of our 370 acres of glorious woodland.
+There's around 370 acres of glorious woodland at Attingham.
 The park abounds with trees that have seen the centuries come and go, including our magnificent 650 year old Repton Oak on the Deer Park walk.

 The old and veteran trees on the estate are the perfect habitat for saproxylic insects - important for the woodland eco-system, and more commonly known as deadwood invertebrates.
 They thrive at Attingham, and part of the estate has been designated a Site of Special Scientific Interest (SSSI) because of this.